verbb/formie/docs/guides/email-notifications/how-to-keep-email-notifications-out-of-your-junk-emails.md

 - [Email Notifications](/forms/email-notifications) configured on at least one form
 - A working Craft mail transport (not PHP `mail()` on a shared host)

-## Use a third-party mailer
+## Use a Third-Party Mailer

 Sendmail on a server rarely cuts it.
 Even a well-tuned server setup is usually less reliable than a provider dedicated to delivery.

 Use Mailgun, SendGrid, Amazon SES, Postmark, or any transport Craft supports.
 Do not compromise on delivery for notification mail.

-## Do not use the submitter's email as the "From" address
+## Do Not Use the Submitter's Email as the "from" Address

 A common mistake is putting the user-provided email in **From** so admins can hit Reply.
 That hurts deliverability badly.